 What I wanted was to do each thing more intentionally.
 To be more present and feel less like a chicken running around with its head cut off for most of the day.
 I wanted the sweet satisfaction that comes with achieving my goals, minus the exhaustion that had usually accompanied it before.

 If INTENTION is the key difference and key ingredient in making the switch from busy to productive, you might be interested in knowing how to add more intention to your day.

-Here are three ways you can bring intention to your life and start living more present and productive today
+three ways to bring intention to your life and start living more present and productive

 You could start each day by setting an intention.
 It’s not as airy-fairy as it sounds.
 The concept is a wee bit subjective but this is my take on it.
 My intention is a representation of who I want to be each day.
 Not what I want to do.
 For example, “Today I will be brave and strong” or “Today I can do anything but not everything.”